lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

 Visualize how each transformation influences the distribution of the data.
-Graphing these transformations is useful in helping to guide you to choosing a certain transformation.
+Graphing these transformations can provide insight into helping you choose a transformation for the variable.

-We want to plot all transformation types on one plot.
-As we've done several times throughout the course, we need to have a long data format to do this.
+Since we have several transformations, we want to plot them all on one plot.
+As we've done several times throughout the course, we need to use a long data format combined with facets to achieve this.

+The `transformed_framingham` dataset you previously wrangled has been loaded.

 `@pre_exercise_code`
 ```{r}